vinay02022/Weekday/README.md

 # Installation
 Install all the Dependencies by to Start By command ->  npm i

+# start -
-# npm start
+ To Start The application naviate to the weeday Assignment and Command # npm start

 # Build
 npm run build